waamm/waamm.github.io/_posts/2025-12-18-weil-pairing-part-i.md

 ## Weierstrass σ-functions

 The converse of the theorem can be proved indirectly using a Riemann–Roch style induction.
-However, we'd prefer a more explicit construction of the meromorphic function corresponding to a given divisor.
+However, for computations we'd prefer a more explicit construction of the meromorphic function corresponding to a given divisor.

 A natural first attempt at constructing an elliptic function on $\mathbb{C}$